mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 If you are also calling alias or merge (using special events, \$create_alias and \$merge) to merge multiple user IDs per user, it's important to note that this functionality is not supported in Simplified ID Merge.
 Additional details can be found in this [section](#considerations-when-migrating-from-legacy--original-to-simplified-id-merge).

+#### Validating Identity Management

+As you migrate your data (both live and historical) into the new Simplified ID Merge project, it's important to check if identity merging is working properly.

+- Verify that users who are using your product across multiple platforms, devices, or sessions are being merged correctly and reserved properties `$user_id` and `$device_id` are being populated.
+- Sample a couple of key users and compare their events and user profiles between existing and new project to check for any missing events / user profiles or events being merged to the wrong user.

 #### Data Migration Approach

 Discuss internally and decide on the best data migration approach with minimal interruption to the analysis activities on Mixpanel.